ggrant-fs/The-Oracle-/README.md

 - Make commits to GitHub every day.
 - A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i.

-- Find and use external api
-- Render data on page
-- Allow user to choose favorites

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*